mpt777/Multi-Scaled-Portal/README.md

 ## Usage
 1. Open the project
-2. Seach for "MultiScaled" game object within the Assets Folder
+2. Search for "MultiScaled" game object within the Assets Folder
 3. Correctly set desired features within "PortalManager" instances in the scene tree.

 ## Features